Texting and Driving in Portland Oregon

 Oregon Texting and Driving Laws

 Under Oregon law, it is illegal for drivers to use any mobile communication device while operating a motor vehicle.
-The law applies to all drivers, regardless of age or experience, including bus drivers and utility truck drivers.

-Fault Determined in Text and Driving Accidents
+Liability in Texting and Driving Accidents

 In Portland, Oregon, where texting and driving is strictly prohibited, the negligent driver who was texting behind the wheel will often be held accountable for causing the accident.
+Here are some ways fault is determined:

 Fault Determined in Text and Driving Accidents in Portland, Oregon